Madness in vector spaces: Cardinality: results

-the \emph{combinatorial subspace} generated by $A$.
+is the \emph{combinatorial subspace} generated by $A$.
 We say that $A,B\in\FIN^{[\infty]}$ are \emph{almost disjoint} if $\FU(A)\cap\FU(B)$ is finite.
 Following Brendle and Garc\'ia \'Avila \cite{MR3685044}, let $\a_{\FIN}$ be the minimum cardinality of an infinite maximal almost disjoint family (defined in the obvious way) of block sequences in $\FIN$.
-As commented in \S\ref{sec:Intro}, this is the same as the minimum cardinality of an infinite mad family of \emph{block} subspaces of $E$, when $|F|=2$.
+As commented in \S\ref{sec:Intro}, this is the same as $\a_{\mathrm{vec},F}$ when $|F|=2$.

 We denote by $\mathrm{non}(\LM)$ the minimum size of a nonmeager subset of $\R$.
-Brendle and Garc\'ia \'Avila show that $\mathrm{non}(\LM)\leq\a_{\FIN}$ (Theorem 3 in \cite{MR3685044}) by showing $b\leq\a_{\FIN}$ (Proposition 12 in \cite{MR3685044}), $\mathrm{non}(\LM)=\max\{\b,\b(pbd\neq^*)\}$ (Lemma 15 in \cite{MR3685044}, attributed to folklore), and finally, $\b(pbd\neq^*)\leq\a_{\FIN}$ (Theorem 16 in \cite{MR3685044}).
+Brendle and Garc\'ia \'Avila show that $\mathrm{non}(\LM)\leq\a_{\FIN}$ (Theorem 3 in \cite{MR3685044}) by showing $\b\leq\a_{\FIN}$ (Proposition 12 in \cite{MR3685044}), $\mathrm{non}(\LM)=\max\{\b,\b(pbd\neq^*)\}$ (Lemma 15 in \cite{MR3685044}, attributed to folklore), and finally, $\b(pbd\neq^*)\leq\a_{\FIN}$ (Theorem 16 in \cite{MR3685044}).
 Here, $\b(pbd\neq^*)$ is the common (Lemma 14 in \cite{MR3685044}) value of the cardinals $\b_h(p\neq^*)$, where, for $h:\omega\to\omega$ a function with $h(n)\to\infty$ as $n\to\infty$, $\b_h(p\neq^*)$ is the minimum size of a family $\LF\subseteq\omega^\omega$ such that for all partial $g:\omega\rightharpoonup\omega$ with infinite domain and bounded by $h$ on that domain, there is an $f\in \LF$ which is equal to $g$ infinitely often.

 For $A=(a_n)\in\FIN^{[\infty]}$, denote by

 A careful reading of their proof reveals that Brendle and Garc\'ia \'Avila have shown the following:

 \begin{thm}[cf.~Theorem 16 in \cite{MR3685044}] Suppose that $\LA\subseteq\FIN^{[\infty]}$ satisfies the following for all $A,A'\in\LA$: \begin{enumerate}[label=\textup{(\roman*)}] \item $E_A$ is coinfinite, and \item if $A\neq A'$, then $E_A\cap E_{A'}$ is finite. \end{enumerate} Then, if $\omega\leq|\LA|<\b(pbd\neq^*)$, there is a $B\in\FIN^{[\infty]}$ which is almost disjoint from each element of $\LA$. \end{thm}